bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     ![](../images/queryopt/f3-1.png)

     A Clustered Index Scan iterates through the contents of the index.
-This is still equal to reading the entire table, since there is no index to match the filter criteria.
-Although a Clusterd Index is used, it does not serve any purpose in filtering; all records are visited and the filter is evaluated for each.
+This is still equal to reading the entire table since there is no index to match the filter criteria.
+Although a Clustered Index is used, it does not serve any purpose in filtering; all records are visited, and the filter is evaluated for each.
 These are not efficient queries, as the existing index is of no use.

     **j)**

     ![](../images/queryopt/f3-2.png)

     Still a Clustered Index Scan, but what is interesting is that cost of the sorting stage is quite large.
-Even after executing a costly Index Scan, we still have a further sorting to do.
+Even after executing a costly Index Scan, we still have further sorting to do.
 A good index would help, but there is no index for the sorted column.

 ## Exercise 4 (2p)

 Add a new non-clustered index on column `Price`.
 How do the execution plans change?

-To add the index use _Object Explorer_, find the table, expand it and right-click _Indexes_ -> _New index_ > _Non-Clustered Index..._
+To add the index use _Object Explorer_, find the table, expand it, and right-click _Indexes_ -> _New index_ > _Non-Clustered Index..._

 ![Create index](../images/queryopt/queryopt-add-index.png)